Philodendron Birkin: Master Easy Maintenance Techniques

 Water

 In a hot season or in an environment with dry air, give the water as you feel the soil is dry.
+Over watering leading to root rot.

 Light